bhouston/template-typescript-monorepo/README.md

 This is a template for a monorepository that uses ESBuild, TypeScript, and React.

+It is what @bhouston considers best practice in June 2022.

 ## Features

 - Mono-repository using NPM workspaces